backengineering/msrexec/README.md

 # ROP - Return-Oriented Programming

 ROP or return-oriented programming, is a technique where an attacker gains control of the call stack to hijack program control flow and then executes carefully chosen machine instruction sequences that are already present in the machine's memory, called "gadgets".
 Note: ***"The SYSCALL instruction does not save the stack pointer (RSP)"***.
-This allows for an attacker to setup the stack with addresses of ROP gadgets are specific values.
-In this situation SMEP and SMAP are two cpu protections which prevent an attacker from setting IA32_LSTAR to a user controlled page.
+This allows for an attacker to set up the stack with addresses of ROP gadgets.
+In this situation SMEP is a cpu protection which prevents an attacker from setting IA32_LSTAR to a user controlled page.
+SMAP in this situation prevents an attacker from setting IA32_LSTAR to a rop gadget that interfaces with RSP. (***"The SYSCALL instruction does not save the stack pointer (RSP)"***).

 ### SMEP - Supervisor Mode Execution Protection

-SMEP or Supervisor Mode Execution Protection, prevents a logical processor with a lower CPL from executing code mapped into virtual memory with super supervisor bit set.
+SMEP or Supervisor Mode Execution Protection, prevents a logical processor with a lower CPL from executing code mapped into virtual memory with the super supervisor bit set.
 This is relevant to this project as one could not simply set LSTAR to a user controlled page.
 However, with ROP one could disable SMEP by executing the following gadgets:

 ```nasm
 pop rcx